andresC98/andresC98/README.md

 ![alt text](https://github.com/andresC98/andresC98/blob/master/githubprofile.png?raw=true)

 I'm Andrés Carrillo, M.Sc.
-Big Data and B.Sc.
+AI & Big Data and B.Sc.
 Telecommunications Engineer based in Madrid!

+As a Sr. Machine Learning Engineer my work focuses on deploying production-ready AI and Software systems in resilient and performing systems, focusing mainly in containerized and cloud-based environments.
+I love developing complex AI systems, from its initial prototypes and architecture design to the final monitored, resilient and productive solution in the Cloud.

 - 💻 I am currently working as a **Senior Machine Learning Engineer** at *CHEP*.
 - 🔭 I have previously worked as a: